icons / menu

 Examples of Relationship Violence may look like:

-• Using someone’s HIV status threatening to ‘out’ them to family, friends or employers
+• Using someone’s HIV status by threatening to ‘out’ them to family, friends or employers

-• Gaslighting – making someone doubt there own version of events, making the victim out to be a liar or worse have a mental health concern
+• Gaslighting – making someone doubt their own version of events, making the victim out to be a liar or implying they have a mental health concern

-• Not respecting a person right to say ‘No’ to sex or not respecting ‘safe’ words
+• Not respecting a person's right to say ‘No’ to sex or not respecting ‘safe’ words

 • Controlling someone’s access to medications